 - 1. Traditional BSN students must earn at least 128 credits, of which 64 credit hours must be in residence. - 2.
-Undergraduate students:

-- a.
+Undergraduate students: - a.
 Must earn a grade of "C" or higher in all courses required in the nursing program.
-A student may have only one elective course in which they receive a "C-".
 A student must achieve a "C" or better in all other electives.
-If the student receives a "C-" in 2 or more electives, that student will be placed on probation. - b.
+If the student receives a "C-" in 2 or more electives, that student will be placed on probation.

+- b.
 Must achieve a combined average of 73% on all of the tests in each of the School of Nursing courses in order to pass the course. - c.
-Must meet all course prerequisites before starting each course. - Must successfully complete all fall term Level 1 nursing and science courses before proceeding to winter term Level 1 nursing and science courses. - e.
-Beginning in Level 2, all courses with clinicals have both a parent didactic and associated clinical course (PNE course).
-In order to progress to the next level, both parent didactic and associated clinical (PNE) courses must be passed. - f.
+Must meet all course prerequisites before starting each course. - d.
+During Level 1 and 2 of the BSN Program, students must successfully complete the fall term nursing and science courses before proceeding to winter term nursing and science courses.
+Students must successfully complete all Level 1 required courses before proceeding to Level 2 of the program. - e.
 Must provide evidence of successful completion of failed prerequisite courses in order to be given a clinical placement.
 Students repeating a prerequisite science course will be given their clinical placement after proof of successful completion of the class is submitted to the School of Nursing.
-Clinical placements are contingent upon space availability and cannot be guaranteed. - g.
+Clinical placements are contingent upon space availability and cannot be guaranteed. - f.
 Must maintain a minimum cumulative GPA of 2.0.
 If a student receives a GPA below 2.0 for a term, they are placed on academic probation.
-If a 2.0 cumulative GPA is not achieved in the following term, the student will be disenrolled from the program. - h.
-Must maintain a minimum passing grade of a "C". - i.
-Will be disenrolled from the program if they fail 2 courses required in the program.
-When a failed course has been repeated and then passed the original failure is still considered a failed course for progression. - j.
-Must repeat science courses at a 4-year university. - k.
-Must achieve a minimum of "B-" the second time in which all didactic and clinical courses are repeated or will be disenrolled from the program. - I. Will be placed on probation if they fail a required course. - m.
-Must repeat clinical nursing courses at the UMSN, Ann Arbor campus. - n.
+If a 2.0 cumulative GPA is not achieved in the following term, the student will be disenrolled from the program. - g.
+Must maintain a minimum passing grade of a "C". - h.
+Will be disenrolled from the program if they fail any two courses in the program (including electives). - i.
+Must repeat science courses at an accredited institution. - j.
+Must achieve a minimum of "B-" the second time in which all didactic and clinical courses are repeated or will be dis-enrolled from the program.
+This includes courses retaken at another institution. - k.
+Will be placed on probation if they fail a required course. - I. Must repeat clinical nursing courses at the UMSN, Ann Arbor campus. - m.
 Must wait one full year to petition CAASS for permission to reapply or be reinstated after disenrollment from the school.
 This petition will only be allowed by the Chair of CAASS if the student can demonstrate extenuating circumstances.
-Petitions are not automatically accepted for review since the student is no longer enrolled in the

-School of Nursing.
+Petitions are not automatically accepted for review since the student is no longer enrolled in the School of Nursing.
 If the Chair allows the petition to be submitted, CAASS will determine whether this petition requires reapplication or reinstatement.
 The CAASS decision regarding permission to either reapply or reenroll is final.
 Reapplication does not ensure acceptance for readmission or for reinstatement.
 If allowed to reapply and if accepted, students will begin at the freshmen level unless permission to do otherwise is granted by the Associate Dean for Undergraduate Studies or the Director of the Undergraduate Program.
-If the student is allowed to be reinstated, the faculty, in conjunction with the Associate Dean or Director of the Undergraduate Studies Program will determine the plan of study that may include repeating courses.
+If the student is allowed to be reinstated, the faculty, in conjunction with the Associate Dean or Director of the Undergraduate

+Studies Program will determine the plan of study that may include repeating courses.